andyallard/692_ass1/README.md

+## Introduction

+Name: **Andy Allard**

+A favourite inspirational quote: *"The nitrogen in our DNA, the calcium in our teeth, the iron in our blood, the carbon in our apple pies were made in the interiors of collapsing stars.
+We are made of starstuff." - Carl Sagan*

 ## 📝 ENSF 692 - Assignment 1 Tasks
 * Open VSCode and start a new terminal.
 * Edit this `README` file to add your first and last name, and your favourite inspirational quote.